Northwest School, Seattle

 The Northwest School (originally The Northwest School of the Arts, Humanities and Environment) is a private day and boarding school located on Seattle, Washington's First Hill.
 The school was founded in 1980 and is primarily located in the 1905 Summit School building, an official City of Seattle landmark that was listed in the National Register of Historic Places in 1979.

-The school's student body includes approximately 500 day and boarding students, in grades 6-12, some 16% of whom are from outside the United States.
+The school's student body includes approximately 500 day and boarding students, in grades 6–12, some 16% of whom are from outside the United States.
 The school has attracted international students for decades, and international opportunities for domestic students range from Central America to Ethiopia.

 As of 2020, school review website Niche ranks The Northwest School as the third-best boarding high school, eleventh best private high school, and the twelfth best college prep private high school in Washington state.

 History

 The Northwest School was founded in 1980 by Ellen Taussig, Paul Raymond, and Mark Terry.

+In the earliest years of Northwest’s history, the school administration struggled to make ends meet.
+An unfortunate side effect of this was that teachers weren’t paid reliably.
+Frustration amongst some teachers and parents came to an head in 1983, when a group of parents, students, teachers, and trustees organized and left Northwest to found an entirely separate school, called Seattle Academy of Arts and Sciences (SAAS).
+Students and parents enrolled at Northwest in the Spring and summer of 1983 faced an extremely challenging situation: If one tiny private school wasn’t able to pay the bills, how could two manage?
+But ultimately both schools flourished.

 Alongside the historic Summit School building and the school's dormitory for boarding students, modern additions to the Northwest campus were completed in 2006 (expanded photography studio, library, and computer lab) and 2014 (gymnasium, fitness mezzanine, dining room, kitchen, black-box theatre and a rooftop sports field).